 Still, there are limitations to the exemption, most notably in what constitutes “management” of the business.
 To this end, the Code of Federal Regulations has stated, “An individual with a 20 percent or greater interest in a business who is required to work long hours, makes no management decisions, supervises no one and has no authority over personnel does not qualify for the executive exemption.”

-If you have questions or concerns regarding your own employment classification, or are unsure whether or not you should be receiving overtime compensation from your employer, call the employment attorneys at The Spitz Law Firm, LLC for a free consultation today.
+If you have questions or concerns regarding your own employment classification, or are unsure whether or not you should be receiving overtime compensation from your employer, call the employment attorneys at Spitz, The Employee’s Law Firm for a free consultation today.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.